matsonkepson/matsonkepson.github.io/content/blog/post005-set-default-input-output-device-in-ubuntu-22.04-LTS/index.md

 ```

-### the preffered way
+### the preferred way

-I have created this [>Gist<](https://gist.github.com/matsonkepson/de6327b8aa7677c6048ff1d29c81be57) which you only need to run once to resolve the issue.
+I have created this [>Gist<](https://gist.github.com/matsonkepson/de6327b8aa7677c6048ff1d29c81be57) which you only need
+to run once to resolve the issue.
-Below is an Gist script that you can use to set this up for autostart:
+Below is a Gist script that you can use to set this up for autostart:

 ```bash
 #!/usr/bin/env bash